 • Extend Focus on Library and Community Outreach, through service assistantships and other means.

-• Increase Cultural Fluency among all SI Constituencies.
+• Increase Cultural Fluency among all iSchool Constituencies.

 • Build upon the cohorts of previous graduates as support for Knowledge River students and to further the goals of Knowledge River.

 Reflecting the population in Arizona, Knowledge River focuses on Latino and Native American communities, but the vision of Knowledge River can encompass a rich diversity of communities.
 Knowledge River is built on the innovative foundation and success of the first Knowledge River program.